alessandro11/ansible-desafio-2/README.md

 .
 ├── setup_desafio-2
 │   └── vars
-├────── └── default.yml - default variables used by Ansible.
+├──     └── default.yml - Default variables used by Ansible.
-│
-├── nvmenv        - file with snippet to load the environment of nvm/node.
+├──     nvmenv        - File with snippet to load the environment of nvm/node.
-├── nvmrc         - file with the version to be used.
+├──     nvmrc         - File with the version to be used.
 It has been locked for LTS.
-├── playbook.yml  - main file with all those plays to deploy completely the challenge two.
+├──     playbook.yml  - Main file with all those plays to deploy completely the challenge two.
 ├──     proxy.conf    - snippet for nginx, headers for reverse proxy.
 ├──     webserver     - default variables such as NODE_ENV; used for some scripts.
 ├──     webserver.com - setup file for nginx virtual host.
+├── LICENCE   - The licence of this repo.
+├── README.md - This readme
+└── hosts     - Small Ansible inventory
 </pre>